LukeShortCloud/rootpages/markdown/ansible.md

 Ansible Tower is the official dashboard maintained by Red Hat.
 The program requires PostgreSQL, Python, and RabbitMQ.
 A free trial of it can be used to manage up to 10 servers for testing purposes only.
 A license can be bought to use Tower for managing more servers and to provide support.
 [1]

-Ansible Tower 3.1 Requirements [2]:
+Ansible Tower 3.1 Requirements:

 * Red Hat Enterprise Linux (RHEL) 7, Ubuntu 14.04, and Ubuntu 16.04
     * Support for RHEL 6 was dropped in 3.1.0
 * Ansible >= 2.1
 * PostgreSQL 9.4

+Ansible Tower 3.2 Requirements [2]:

+* Red Hat Enterprise Linux (RHEL) 7, Ubuntu 14.04, and Ubuntu 16.04
+* Ansible >= 2.3
+   * Access to an Azure inventory source requires >= 2.4.
+* PostgreSQL 9.6

 Tower can be downloaded from [http://releases.ansible.com/ansible-tower/](http://releases.ansible.com/ansible-tower/).
 The "setup" package only contains Ansible Tower.
-The "setup-bundle" has all of the dependencies for offline installation.
+The "setup-bundle" has all of the dependencies for offline installation on RHEL servers.
 At least a free trial license will be required to use the software which can be obtained from the [Ansible Tower license page](https://www.ansible.com/license).

 Once downloaded, it can be installed.
 This will at least setup a Nginx server and a virtual host for serving Ansible Tower via HTTP.